top of page

 The language of values is not always at the top of our consciousness.

-One challenge on our path toward happiness is our day-to-day tasks, distractions, work, and shorter-term goals.
+One challenge on our path toward happiness is that our day-to-day tasks, distractions, work, and shorter-term goals.
 Sometimes, these tend to push our values aside instead of allowing them to lead.

 By bringing values to the surface, we're more likely to design our daily tasks and actions in a way that supports what we genuinely want and need on a deeper level.